astatine210/Advent-Of-Code/2022/README.md

 Self-imposed rules:

 * Solutions are in Python 3.10+
-* Solutions have to be acceptable to Pylint and `black`
-* Readability counts
+* Avoid brute force where possible.
-* Try to keep the algorithms simple and Pythonic.
+* Try to keep the algorithms stripped-down and Pythonic.
+* Readability counts.
+Comment generiously and run through `black`.
+* Solutions have to be acceptable to Pylint (at least, my preferences for it).